Qata/SwiftXMLRPC/README.md

 Under the hood, this project uses [SwiftParsec](https://github.com/davedufresne/SwiftParsec) to parse XML.

-All types support serialization and parsing.
+All types support serialization and deserialization.

 # Usage
 ## Parsing